FreeCAD/FreeCAD-documentation/wiki/Migrating_to_FreeCAD_from_SolidWorks.md

 ### Joko Engineeringhelp

 There are many video tutorials online.
-One of the most popular (at the time this was written) is by a Youtuber calling himself [**Joko Engineeringhelp**](https   *//www.youtube.com/channel/UC-CubOaooNwC-3RBKUoAOQQ/videos) (he also participates on the FreeCAD Forum as Celica\_Supra ([profile link](https   *//forum.freecadweb.org/memberlist.php?mode=viewprofile&u=22176)).
-One of his tutorials is meant specifically for former SolidWorks users   * <https   *//www.youtube.com/watch?v=7XXnulyKPNI> Some of the other videos are comparisons of SolidWorks and FreeCAD   * <https   *//www.youtube.com/watch?v=RX8-3rMCbRw>
+Some of the more popular (at the time this was written) are by a Youtuber calling himself [**Joko Engineeringhelp**](https   *//www.youtube.com/channel/UC-CubOaooNwC-3RBKUoAOQQ/videos).

+One of his tutorials is meant specifically for former SolidWorks users   * <https   *//www.youtube.com/watch?v=7XXnulyKPNI>

+Some of the other videos are comparisons of SolidWorks and FreeCAD   * <https   *//www.youtube.com/watch?v=RX8-3rMCbRw>

 ## Related